Do you have any queries?

 NOTE:- A peripheral blood smear examination may be done in case of abnormal CBC result

-A CBC usually does not require any particular preparation.
-However, if the doctor has requested further tests on a blood sample, the pateint may be required to fast (not eat or drink) for several hours prior to the test.
+CBC Test usually does not require any particular preparation.
+However, if the doctor has requested further tests on a blood sample, the pateint may be required to fast (not eat or drink) for several hours prior to the test

 Aside from leukemia, most cancers cannot be discovered with routine blood tests like a CBC.
 However, the findings can help healthcare providers in diagnosing cancer or determining whether cancer has spread.